dtao/autodoc/README.md

 }
 ```

 Notice the `@private` tag.
-This is necessary because we're doing nothing to expose this function (i.e., there's no `module.exports` for Node); so it lets Autodoc know: "Hey, this function is not exposed publicly but I want to test it anyway."
+This is necessary because we're doing nothing to expose this function (i.e., there's no `module.exports` for Node); so it lets Autodoc know: "This function is not exposed publicly but I want to test it anyway."

 Now, without doing anything else, right away we can use Autodoc to test this function against our examples.